5 Best Blogging Platforms Reviewed For 2019 (Paid & Free)

 - Once selected, a template cannot be changed

-WIX stands out from other popular website builder software.
+WIX stands out from other website builders.
 They have built their brand primarily on word-of-mouth since 2006.
 They have created a product that is intuitive and versatile yet easy to use for new bloggers who are looking for a drag and drop platform.
 It is an all-inclusive website builder.

 WIX allows you to create your site, along with your blog, using their tools, software, and servers.
-The WIX admin panel lets you access your site.
-Other site building solutions require that you install, download, and manage the different parts of your website separately.
+The Wix admin panel lets you access your site.
+Other site building solutions require that you install, download, and manage the different parts of your Wix separately.

-WIX blog app makes it easy for you to add blogs to your website that will be supported on mobile devices.
-WIX provides customer support via email and phone to answer any questions you may have.
+The Wix blog app makes it easy for you to add blogs to your website that will be supported on mobile devices.
+Wix provides customer support via email and phone to answer any questions you may have.

-WIX lives up to its promise to be 100 percent convenient for do-it-yourself web designers and bloggers.
-The lack of flexibility may be a challenge for professional developers, but for beginners looking to grow their blog, we feel that WIX represents the best of what is currently on the market.
+Wix lives up to its promise to be 100 percent convenient for do-it-yourself web designers and bloggers.
+The lack of flexibility may be a challenge for professional developers (for who we recommend Squarespace), but for beginners looking to grow their blog, we feel that Wix represents the best of what is currently on the market.